Leikaab/crudclient/README.md

 ## Logging

-The library has standard logging that can be hooked into using get.logger
+The library has standard logging that can be hooked into using `logging.getLogger`

 <details>
   <summary>Code example</summary>